The Australian Birth Forum

 Prof Steve Robson

-With panelists drawn from the Forum presenters, together with delegate input, the day will conclude by agreeing on a proposal to take to the incoming Federal Government for the direction of maternity care in Australia.
+The day concluded by agreeing on a resolution to take to the incoming Federal Government for the direction of maternity care in Australia.

 Dr Elizabeth Jackson